-4. Did these programs increase access to needed supports (housing, food, security, childcare, etc.)?5.
+Did these programs increase access to needed supports (housing, food, security, childcare, etc.)?
+How did these programs support people to work and help local employers obtain and/or retain talent?
 Did these programs improve employment rates and wages for underutilized talent pools and/or marginalized populations?
+Did programs connect with people not connecting with other workforce programs?
+Did these programs help people connect to other employment services and supports?
+What services were associated with improved employment outcomes?
 Data/Information Needed Information of the different grants, types of services and supports provided, number of people served, and employment outcomes.
 Funding Source(s) American Rescue Plan Act (ARPA) Researcher(s) Internal WDIS staff in partnership with DWD DET staff and WAI and WIG grantees.
 Methods (Type) Access existing reports from grantees and data shared with DWD through ASSET.
-Interview grantees to learn additional information and lessons learned.
+Survey grantees to learn additional information and lessons learned.
 Determine if additional data should be collected from grantees (e.g., match participants to UI wage records or survey participants or other data collection efforts).
-Challenges WAI and WIG grants were regional diverse and varied in focus, so goals and expected outcomes will vary grant to grant, which will make it tricky to overall effect.
+Challenges WAI and WIG grants were granted through a variety of regions in Wisconsin and varied in focus, so goals and expected outcomes will vary grant to grant, which will make it tricky to measure an overall effect.
 Focus should instead be on lessons learned.
 What worked well and should be replicated?
 What did not work well and what adjustments could be made in the future to better connect workers to local good jobs in the future?
 Dissemination Strategies Share results with grantees, funders, federal, state, and local partners.
 May be a single report or multiple reports, as well as different mediums (e.g., presentations, infographics, etc.) to better share lessons learned with others.